Nette Documentation Preview

 }

-For the sake of clarity we recommend to avoid the magic method $this->onChange().
-A practical substitute is the Nette\Utils\Arrays::invoke function:
+For clarity, we recommend avoiding the magic method $this->onChange().
+A practical alternative is the Nette\Utils\Arrays::invoke function:

 Nette\Utils\Arrays::invoke($this->onChange, $this, $radius);